Need snack ideas for traveling with babies or toddlers?

 - 3-4 disposable bibs, OR two regular wipe-off bibs

-- Sippy cup; ask the flight attendant to fill it or buy your own water bottle and refill as needed
+- Non-spill cup; ask the flight attendant to fill it or buy your own water bottle and refill as needed

 - 2 plastic shopping/grocery bags to put dirty clothes, used baby food jars, spilled on or soiled pants, etc.

-- 2 bottles, both ready with powdered formula.
+- 2 bottles, both ready with powdered formula, if you’re a formula parent.
 Just add water when the time comes.

 - Baby food.
 Enough to feed the baby 2 jars/packets every 3 hours.
 It’ll seem like a lot but you’ll be happy to have extra if you hit delays.
-Airport security allows baby food.
+Airport security allows baby food but tell them about it before they see it in your bag.